ovro-lwa/calim-mmode-pipeline/InstallingMModesOnCalim.md

 If being used on a new machine you will have to recompile the code here: https://github.com/ovro-lwa/calim-mmode-pipeline/tree/update/bin/swapped-polarization-fixes

 You will need to change the directories and correct the compiler.
-When you are done you can run a standard make all and that will compile.
+When you are done you can run a make clean followed by a make all and that will compile.

 # dada2ms